mbaldessari/qiot-datacenter/README.md

 ```
 export WILDCARD=apps.cluster-4ktth.4ktth.sandbox1357.opentlc.com
-oc new-project hashicorp
-helm install vault ocp-pre-install --dependency-update --set vault.server.route.host=vault.${WILDCARD} -n hashicorp
+helm install vault ocp-pre-install --dependency-update --create-namespace --set vault.server.route.host=vault.${WILDCARD} -n hashicorp
 ```
 >
 > VAULT_TOKEN and KEYS are on a secret in the hashicorp namespace.
 >

 >
-> A CronJob check the sealed status and in case is sealed will automatically unseal it.
+> A CronJob checks the sealed status, in case the status is sealed will automatically unseal it.
 >

 # OCP Install Chart